-Our Auditors
+External Auditors

 Our external auditor is responsible for auditing the financial statements.
-Following the recommendation by the Audit Committee and upon proposal by the Board of Directors, the General

-Meeting of Shareholders appoints each year the auditor to audit the financial statements of the current financial year.
+Following the recommendation by the Audit Committee and upon proposal by the Board of Directors, the General Meeting of Shareholders appoints each year the auditor to audit the financial statements of the current financial year.
 The external auditor reports to our Audit Committee.
 The external auditor is present at the meetings of the Audit Committee when our quarterly and annual results are discussed.

 At the request of the Board of Directors and the Audit Committee, the Chief Financial Officer and the Internal Audit department review, in advance, each service to be provided by the auditor to identify any possible breaches of the auditor's independence.
 The Audit Committee pre-approves every engagement of our external auditor.
-Our Board rules determine that when the responsible partner of the external audit firm has been in charge of the audit activities during a four year period without rotation, will have a conflict of interest with the Company.
+Our Board rules determine, in line with Dutch laws and regulationts, that when the responsible partner of the external audit firm has been in charge of the audit activities during a continuous period of five years without rotation, he will have a conflict of interest with the Company.
 The current responsible partner has been appointed in the year 2006 for the first time.